shoganhennessy/state-funding-faculty/README.md

 Latest revision: 5 June 2023

-This is the replication package for the economics research paper ``Stagnating State Funding for Higher Education and its Effect on Faculty Composition at US Universities,'' analysis using IPEDS and public Illinois data using *R*.
+This is the replication package for the economics research paper ``Stagnating State Funding for Higher Education and its Effect on Faculty at US Universities,'' analysis using IPEDS and public Illinois data using *R*.
 A master bash file calls all code to build analysis data from raw files, and then produce analysis files.
 The replicator should expect the code to run for less than 10 minutes, using at maximum 4GB of RAM.